godotengine/godot-docs/classes/class_surfacetool.rst

 - void **add_tangent** **(** :ref:`Plane<class_Plane>` tangent **)**

-Specifies a tangent for the next vertex to use.
+Specifies a tangent to use for the *next* vertex.
+If every vertex needs to have this information set and you fail to submit it for the first vertex, this information may not be used at all.

 ----